 - Outlets, lights, and switches not working

 - And many others!

-How Much Does Electrical Troubleshooting Cost?
+So How Much Does it Cost?

-In this case we gave the customer an estimate to replace the meter socket.
+In this case, we gave the customer an estimate to replace the meter socket.